andreatabi/CCZ_data/README.md

 - **Latitude:** 10°S to 30°N

 Data were retained on the native curvilinear EC-Earth ocean grid, without spatial interpolation.
+The ocean components of the EC-Earth models use the NEMO ocean model on the ORCA1 native curvilinear grid, with an approximate horizontal resolution of 1° and 75 vertical levels.
+Because the grid is curvilinear, the exact horizontal resolution varies spatially.
+The extracted CCZ+10 data were retained on this native model grid without spatial interpolation.

 ### Historical data